by Marnie Werner, VP Research

-COVID restrictions now limit the number of people in a room to ten, so that classroom can now have only nine children and one teacher, the lead teacher.
-If the center has an extra room, another lead teacher (not the assistant teacher) can take another nine children.
-But that still leaves two children without a classroom and the assistant teacher without a role.
-If the center doesn’t have the extra room, the leftover children are out of luck and must stay home.[i]
+Mandating a 10-persons-per-room limit would have wreaked havoc on centers’ revenue and staffing and was therefore strongly recommended but not required by state health officials.
+Using the preschool classroom example above, restricting the number of people in a room to ten would mean the classroom could have only nine children and one teacher, the lead teacher.
+If the center had an extra room, another lead teacher (not the assistant teacher) could take another nine children.
+But that would still leave two children without a classroom and the assistant teacher without a role.
+If the center didn’t have the extra room, the leftover children would be out of luck and have to stay home.[i]

 Figure 4: Group limits and their impact on centers.

 For family providers, group limits weren’t as much of an issue since they generally care for fewer than ten children at any one time.
 They faced other issues, however: children kept home were a big issue, but school closures also created difficulties.
 Providers were asked to look after school-age children who would normally be in school, and providers often felt obligated to help them with their online classes.
 School-age children also brought with them higher expenses in food and other supplies needed for this different age group.